DonkRonk17/DRLS/README.md

 - **AI Layout Engine** - Learns from 16 UI frameworks to create perfection

-- **Predictive Configuration** - AI-generated profiles that adapt to YOU1.
-Download DRLS from this repository1.
+- **Predictive Configuration** - AI-generated profiles that adapt to YOU!
+Download DRLS from this repository!
 Close World of Warcraft

 - **Ecosystem Intelligence** - Understanding relationships between 200+ addons

-- **Performance Optimization** - 60-90% improvements over Blizzard's tools2.
-Extract to your `World of Warcraft\_retail_\Interface\AddOns\` folder2.
+- **Performance Optimization** - 60-90% improvements over Blizzard's tools.
+Extract to your `World of Warcraft\_retail_\Interface\AddOns\` folder.
 Download and extract DRGUI to your AddOns folder

 - **Adaptive Learning** - Gets better the more you play

-- **🚨 BLIZZARD KILLS ALL OF THIS** with their addon restrictions!3.
-Restart World of Warcraft3.
+- **🚨 BLIZZARD KILLS ALL OF THIS** with their addon restrictions!
+Restart World of Warcraft.
 Open Command Prompt/PowerShell and navigate to the DRGUI folder: